Edmund Dana Barbour (Source: Harvard University Archives, HUGFP 125.32, Box 1, Folder Barbour)

 The patent model is a greatly simplified version of the patented machine, with overall measurements: 14 cm x 41 cm x 13 cm.
 It consists of eight wooden cylinders that rotate on a crosswise shaft inside a wooden box.

-Each cylinder has around its edge 90 rows of cog-teeth (they have not actually been constructed, only shown as pen marks on a slip of paper that extends around the first cylinder).
-Each set of nine cog-teeth represents the multiples of a digit (zero multiples correspond to blank spaces).
+Each cylinder has around its edge 90 rows of cog teeth (they have not actually been constructed, only shown as pen marks on a slip of paper that extends around the first cylinder).
+Each set of nine cog teeth represents the multiples of a digit (zero multiples correspond to blank spaces).

 The machine is set to a given multiplier by rotating all the cylinders with a knob at one end of the machine (this knob is also missing).
 The first cylinder has on its left side a wooden spur gear with 90 teeth.
 The other cylinders would have such gears, but they are uncut.
 Pulling out a wooden toothed rack below the gear advances it one-ninetieth of a revolution for each unit on the rack.
 Hence the operator can set a multiplicand.

-A movable carriage of brass on the top of the machine is supposed to be linked to the cylinders, so that when the carriage is pulled one unit to the right, the recording wheels advance in proportion to the figure represented on the edge of the cylinders (in the model, the cylinders are not linked to the sliding carriage).
+A movable carriage of brass on the top of the machine is supposed to be linked to the cylinders so that when the carriage is pulled one unit to the right, the recording wheels advance in proportion to the figure represented on the edge of the cylinders (in the model, the cylinders are not linked to the sliding carriage).

 The patent drawing of the second machine of Barbour

 The printing device for recording calculations was of the most simple nature, allowing only for the printing of totals and sub-totals.
-Its manipulation consisted of placing a piece of paper under a hinged platen and depressing the platen by hand in the same manner that a time stamp is used.
-The ink had to be daubed on the type by a hand operation to make legible the impressions of the type.
+Its manipulation consisted of placing a piece of paper under a hinged platen and depressing the platen by hand in the same manner that a timestamp is used.
+The ink had to be daubed on the type by a hand operation to make legible impressions of the type.

 Fig. 1 represents the base of the machine, while Fig. 4 shows a carriage which, when in place, is superimposed above the base as illustrated in Figs. 3 and 5.

-The movement of the handle , from one figure to the other, gives a reciprocation to the carriage, so that for each figure a reciprocation will take place.
+The movement of the handle, from one figure to the other, gives a reciprocation to the carriage so that for each figure a reciprocation will take place.

-Each of the slides , has a series of nine gear racks; each rack has a number of teeth ranging progressively from 1 tooth for the first gear rack to 9 teeth for the last rack, thus the pulling out of the slides will present one of the gear racks in line to act upon the accumulator mechanism of the carriage as the carriage is moved back and forth over it.
+Each of the slides has a series of nine gear racks; each rack has a number of teeth ranging progressively from 1 tooth for the first gear rack to 9 teeth for the last rack, thus the pulling out of the slides will present one of the gear racks in line to act upon the accumulator mechanism of the carriage as the carriage is moved back and forth over it.

 The accumulator mechanism consists of the register wheels M1 and M2 and the type wheels M3 and M4, mounted on a common arbor and a carry transfer device between the wheels of each order.

-Operating between the accumulator wheels and the racks of plate are a pair of gears, one in the form of a lantern wheel loosely mounted on the accumulator wheel shaft but connected thereto by a ratchet wheel and pawl connection; the other, a small pinion meshing with the lantern wheel on a separate axis, protrudes below the carriage into the path of the racks.
+Operating between the accumulator wheels and the racks of the plate is a pair of gears, one in the form of a lantern wheel loosely mounted on the accumulator wheel shaft but connected thereto by a ratchet wheel and pawl connection; the other, a small pinion meshing with the lantern wheel on a separate axis, protrudes below the carriage into the path of the racks.

-Thus as the carriage is moved by the reciprocating device connected with the hand-lever , the pinions of the accumulator will engage whatever racks have been set and the numeral wheels and type wheels will be operated to give the result.
+Thus as the carriage is moved by the reciprocating device connected with the hand-lever, the pinions of the accumulator will engage whatever racks have been set and the numeral wheels and type wheels will be operated to give the result.

 The numeral and type wheels have two sets of figures, one of which is used for addition and multiplication, while the other set runs in the opposite direction for negative computation or subtraction and division.

-A plate arranged with sight apertures covers the numeral or register wheels, while the type wheels are left uncovered to allow a hinged platen , mounted on the top of the carriage (see Fig. 3), to be swung over on top of them and depressed.
+A plate arranged with sight apertures covers the numeral or register wheels, while the type wheels are left uncovered to allow a hinged platen, mounted on the top of the carriage (see Fig. 3), to be swung over on top of them and depressed.

 It seems Barbour submitted to the U.S. Patent Office only a part of his second calculating machine’s model, which is still preserved in the National Museum of American History (see the photo below).